By Shane Nicholson

 The fact is the estate tax, even in its current weakened form, ensures that those who have benefited the most still have to contribute to the society that allowed them such a life in the first place.

-Funds set to be lost from a repeal over the next 10 years total more than the Federal budgets for the FDA, EPA and CDC combined, bodies there to provide crucial services to the vast majority of Americans, not just the 0.2 percent effected by the current estate tax.
+Funds set to be lost from a repeal over the next 10 years total more than the Federal budgets for the FDA, EPA and CDC combined, bodies there to provide crucial services to the vast majority of Americans, not just the 0.2 percent affected by the current estate tax.

 “The man of great wealth owes a particular obligation to the State,” said President Theodore Roosevelt, “because he derives special advantages from the mere existence of government.”